mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

     relative: true
 ---

 This post is based on my personal experience and is a bit oversimplified for brevity.

+**Update:** Added some of the feedback that I got from some readers.

 ## Is Software Engineering Still the Golden Ticket?
 What About Medicine… or Trades?